xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

+ * Feb.
+1, 2023
+   * Complete Activity 1.4.3 and the handout sheet.
+Please let me know if you want to present.
+   * Keep working on Week 3 Assignment in WileyPLUS.

  * Jan.
 31, 2023
    * Complete Activity 1.4.3.
 If you get stuck for Parts (e) and (f), you can skip those two parts for now.
    * Continue to work on Week 3 Asssignment in WileyPLUS.
 You should expect to complete that assignment before Friday's quiz.